-As of April 1, 2022 our controlling shareholder, Formula Systems (1985) Ltd., beneficially owns approximately 45.58% of our outstanding Ordinary Shares and therefore has a controlling influence over matters requiring shareholder approval, which could delay or prevent a change of control that may benefit our public shareholders.
+As of April 1, 2023 our controlling shareholder, Formula Systems (1985) Ltd., beneficially owns approximately 46.26% of our outstanding Ordinary Shares and therefore has a controlling influence over matters requiring shareholder approval, which could delay or prevent a change of control that may benefit our public shareholders.

-Formula Systems (1985) Ltd., or Formula Systems (symbol: FORTY), an Israeli company whose shares trade on the NASDAQ Global Select Market and the TASE, directly owned 22,374,434 or 45.58%, of our outstanding Ordinary Shares as of April 1, 2022.
-Asseco Poland S.A., or Asseco, a Polish company listed on Warsaw Stock Exchange, owns 25.6% of the outstanding shares of Formula Systems.
-Guy Bernstein, our Chief Executive Officer who is also the Chief Executive Officer of Formula Systems, owns as of April 1,2022 approximately 11.74% of the outstanding shares of Formula Systems.
-In addition, on October 4, 2017 Asseco entered into a shareholders agreement, which was amended on September 7, 2020, with Mr. Bernstein, under which agreement Asseco has been granted an irrecoverable proxy to vote an additional 1,797,973 Ordinary Shares of Formula, thereby effectively giving Asseco beneficial ownership (voting power) over an aggregate of 37.3% of Formula's outstanding ordinary share.
-Therefore, based on the foregoing beneficial ownership by each of Formula and Asseco, each of Formula and Asseco may be deemed to directly or indirectly (as appropriate) control us.
+Formula Systems (1985) Ltd., or Formula Systems (symbol: FORTY), an Israeli company whose shares trade on the NASDAQ Global Select Market and the TASE, directly owned 22,710,106 or 46.26%, of our outstanding Ordinary Shares as of April 1, 2023.
+Asseco Poland S.A., or Asseco, a Polish company listed on Warsaw Stock Exchange, owns 25.82% of the outstanding shares of Formula Systems.
+Guy Bernstein, our Chief Executive Officer who is also the Chief Executive Officer of Formula Systems, owns as of April 1, 2023 approximately 11.73% of the outstanding shares of Formula Systems.